AMReX-Codes/amrex/Docs/sphinx_documentation/source/External_Profiling_Tools.rst

 However, this implementation should almost never used by AMReX applications, as the analysis of every kernel would be  extremely lengthy and unnecessary.
 To analyze a desired subset of CUDA kernels, AMReX users can use the Tiny Profiler's built-in NVTX regions to narrow the scope of the analysis.
-NSight Compute allows users to specify which NVTX regions to include and exclude through the ``--nvtx``, ``--nvtx-include`` and ``--nvtx-exclude`` flags.
+Nsight Compute allows users to specify which NVTX regions to include and exclude through the ``--nvtx``, ``--nvtx-include`` and ``--nvtx-exclude`` flags.
 For example:

 .. highlight:: c++